inputfalken/DynamoDB.SourceGenerator/README.md

 * Marshalling: Seamlessly convert your DTO into DynamoDB types.
 * Unmarshalling: Seamlessly convert DynamoDB types into your DTO.
   * Constructor support: Leverage constructors in your DTOs.
+* Marshalling keys: Seamlessly convert values into DynamoDB key types by decorating your properties with DynamoDbKeysAttributes.
+  * HashKey and RangeKey ✔
+  * GlobalSecondaryIndex ✔
+  * LocalSecondaryIndex ✔

 ## TODO
 * Streamlined DynamoDBClient based on the source-generated code.
-* Index support
-* Add the `ToQueryRequest` method.
-* Add the `ToDeleteRequest` method.
+* Add methods to convert to request objects.

 ## Conversion